Denvr AI Services Docs

 Denvr Dataworks can setup new applications as requested including specific versions.

-Denvr Cloud has a single page view to create applications including all of the configuration options that are relevant.
+Denvr AI Compute has a single page view to create applications including all of the configuration options that are relevant.

 This section provides essential details for setting up a container, including the instance name and where resources are allocated from.